pknjohns/startup/notes.md

 3) Commit and push (git commit, git push)
 4) Repeat

+### Git commands in command prompt:
+- git init : initialize a directory as a git repo
+- git status : tells you what Git is doing
+- git add . : tells Git to start tracking everything it doesn't know about
+- git commit : commits current file version to git repo (add -m to end of command to include a commit message) (add -am to end of command to tell git to add all modified tracked files to commit w/out having to git add them again)
+- git checkout : lets you "checkout" an older version of your file to see what it looks like.
+Add 'master' at the end to get back tot the top of ther version chain (file version tracked by SHA hashing algorithm)
+- git diff : compares difference between 2 versions of file
+- git branch : create a branch of OG code where you can modify code without affecting the main branch
+- git clone : updateable clone of Github repo

+# DNS - Domain Name System
+- DOM = Document Object Model
+- HTTPS - Secure Hypertext Transport Protocol

 # Startup ideas

 - add ability to upload your own custom date ideas into a category so that other users can select them